 Vera Bradley Inc. Provides Fiscal Year 2023 Corporate Social Responsibility and Sustainability Update

-/EIN News/ -- FORT WAYNE, Ind., May 01, 2023 (GLOBE NEWSWIRE) -- Vera Bradley, Inc. (Nasdaq: VRA) (the “Company”) today provided an update on its environmental, social, and governance (“ESG”) efforts as demonstrated by the three pillars of Caring for People, Caring for the Planet, and Ensuring Good Governance.
+FORT WAYNE, Ind., May 01, 2023 (GLOBE NEWSWIRE) -- Vera Bradley, Inc. VRA (the "Company") today provided an update on its environmental, social, and governance ("ESG") efforts as demonstrated by the three pillars of Caring for People, Caring for the Planet, and Ensuring Good Governance.

 "Vera Bradley, Inc. is committed to responsible, transparent business practices," noted Jackie Ardrey, CEO of Vera Bradley, Inc. "We believe that credibility, integrity, and trustworthiness, along with our core values, are critical components of the current and future success of our business.
 Through our ESG efforts, we are working to bring sustainable value to our shareholders, reducing risk across our product lifecycles, meeting customer demand for responsibly-made products, and helping our communities thrive."